silnrsi/font-arab-tools/documentation/source/faq.md

 We do not guarantee to keep metrics stable in future versions.
 The practical result of this means that you should expect to have different line lengths, paragraph length may be different, and line spacing may even be different. *You should not expect your document to have the same page layout as you do with the current font.*

+#### <a name="latin"></a>*Could you please add the Latin orthographic characters that are also needed for the languages that use both Latin and Arabic scripts?*

+Our focus for the Arabic script fonts is to provide excellent support for Arabic script.
+Adding complete Latin support for languages using both Arabic and Latin scripts would be too difficult.
+SIL does provide fonts that provide comprehensive Latin script support [here](https://software.sil.org/lcgfonts/).

 ## Data Conversion